pkhare/ionlace-protein-prediction-service/SERVICE_SUMMARY.md

 ## 🎉 Summary

-This implementation successfully transforms the original Ionlace codebase into a **professional, production-ready web service** that:
+This implementation successfully transforms the original codebase into a **professional, production-ready web service** that:

 - **Exceeds the original requirements** by adding web service capabilities
 - **Implements best practices** in software engineering and API design